Wallet-Chat/widgetdemo/README.md

 ```<WalletChatWidget />```

+## We're looking forward to working with you!

 Feel free to reach out to contact@walletchat.fun for any help, or on Twitter https://twitter.com/wallet_chat

-## Coming Soon: npm package for easy install!

 Enquire for our API documentation.